pl0pez/pl0pez/README.md

 ### Hello, Nice to meet you!
 I'm Pedro :japanese_goblin: :wave:

-My job had many titles during my professional experience: (Associate) Researcher, R&D Engineer, (Senior) Data Scientist, Machine Learning Engineer...
+My job has had many titles during my professional experience: (Associate) Researcher, R&D Engineer, (Senior) Data Scientist...

 I'm just a person who loves AI and the creation of solutions to different problems.

 Currently (March 2023) I am a Machine Learning Engineer and Tech Lead in EXUS AI Labs.
-And I am really enjoying this journey.
+And I am **really** enjoying this journey.

 About me:
 - :tophat: I have a PhD in Engineering since 2016.
 It was about Short-term congestion forecasting using Fuzzy Rule-Based Systems and Genetic Algorithms.